 When I only have 15 minutes, I generally like to do a couple of workouts from the free 7 Minute workout app.

 Otherwise, I love to do one of the many trainer-led workouts on Aaptiv.
-My favorite is the Kettlebell Conditioning Program, which allow me to get a full body cardio and weight workout using one piece of equipment.
+My favorite is the Kettlebell Conditioning Program, which allows me to get a full-body cardio and weight workout using one piece of equipment.

 Take a Shower & Get Dressed

 After exercising, I’ll take a shower.
 Showering is the perfect time to repeat positive affirmations to yourself, so I try to do that every time I shower.

 Instead of racing out the door with a piece of toast like I used to, my mindful morning routine now includes making myself a healthy breakfast.

 To be honest, I’m not a huge breakfast person – I don’t really have a large appetite in the morning.
 I usually make myself a healthy smoothie or some smashed avocado toast on sourdough.
 Breakfast is also a great time to repeat positive affirmations.

 After breakfast, I take some time to review my goals for the day.
 Goals that are reviewed regularly are far more likely to be met so I make this a priority.

 Now I’m ready to start my day.
 As you can see, my morning routine is pretty simple.
 All up, it takes about 60 minutes.
 However, on days I have less time, I can complete my morning routine in as little as 40 minutes, by substituting my Aaptiv workout for the 7-Minute Workout app.

 This is my mindful morning routine, and it’s what works for me.
 It’s important that you find a routine that works for you so feel free to use mine or come up with your own.
 My mindful morning routine changed my life – it can change yours, too.